wiggins-jonathan/stevenvukcevich.com/content/_index.md

 ---
 ## Caveats
 * Your annual raises outpace inflation
-* You have vesting schedules or claw-back exemptions for 401k; RSU's; or bonuses, the sum of which outpaces inflation
+* You have vesting schedules or claw-back exemptions for 401k; RSUs; or bonuses, the sum of which outpaces inflation
 * That's it!
 If these don't apply to you...